melanchall/drywetmidi/Docs/articles/custom-data-structures/Custom-chunks.md

 MIDI files are made up of **chunks**.
 Each chunk has a 4-character ID and a 32-bit length, which is the number of bytes in the chunk.
 This structure allows future or custom chunk types to be designed which may be easily ignored if encountered by a program written before a chunk type is introduced or if the program doesn't know about the type.
 DryWetMIDI allows you to implement custom chunks which can be written to a MIDI file and be read from it.

 For example, we want to design a chunk that will contain information about changes in whatever we want.
 A change is described by **date** (day, month, year) and **comment**.
-Let's create the class to store single change.
+Let's create a class to store a single change.

 ```csharp
 public sealed class Change